BrickMMO/hackathon-set/Infinitiy-Gauntlet.markdown

 This interaction will only require a motor and lights.

+## Port Settings

+Rotating hand Stauts: Can be set "on" or "off".
+(Rotate back and forth constantly)

+Lights Status: Can be sent to "on" or "off".
+(The Infinity Stones will light up and turn off automatically)

 ### Requirements

 The first output will be attached to an EV3 servo motor.
 The second port will be connected to EV3 Lights.